PrimaMateria/blog/primamateria-blog/content/worklogs/20240530-home-server/index.md

   volume and copied only the signing key with correct permission.
 Then the next error was permission denied for `/data/media`.
 Rather than creating it again by hand I should look for the core issue.
-At the end the most right solution seemed for me to manual `chown` docker`s volumes `\_data`directories to`991:991` to match the UID and GID with which the synapse is run in the container.
+At the end the most right solution seemed for me to manual `chown` docker's volumes `\_data`directories to`991:991` to match the UID and GID with which the synapse is run in the container.
 - Now the synapse is running, and reporting being healthy.
 But I can't see it on the traefik dashboard.
 It is very confusing because all the examples use subdomain like matrix.example.com.
 And also based on the